Akselera Tech

 Qualified LeadsRecord numbers

 Legacy accounts accumulate waste like pipes accumulate rust.
-If your Google Ads account was set up more than a year ago and has not been restructured, it is almost certainly underperforming.
-Match types have changed (exact match is no longer truly exact), new features have been auto-applied, and the competitive landscape has shifted.
-A full restructure — rebuilding campaigns around current intent signals, tightening keywords, realigning ad copy, and fixing conversion tracking — can produce dramatic improvements.
-A 2,100% ROAS improvement did not come from magic.
+If your account was set up more than a year ago without a restructure, it's almost certainly underperforming.
+Match types changed.
+Features got auto-applied.
+The competitive landscape shifted.
+A 2,100% ROAS improvement didn't come from magic.
 It came from cleaning up an account that had been slowly degrading.

-See The Optimal Google Ads Account Structure for a restructuring framework.
+Restructuring framework: The Optimal Google Ads Account Structure.

 Case Study 11: BioRender (B2B SaaS) — +83% Conversions, -47% CPC